dd32/td-gh-ex/readme.txt

 Theme URI: http://themehorse.com/themes/attitude
 Author: Team Horse
 Author URI: http://themehorse.com
 Description: Attitude is a Simple, Clean and Responsive Retina Ready WordPress Theme which adapts automatically to your tablets and mobile devices.
 Along with the elegant design the theme is easily customizable with numerous theme options.
-Some of the highlighted options are two site layout( Narrow and Wide ), 5 layouts for every post/page, 5 Page Templates, 4 widget areas, featured slider to highlight your post/page, custom post type to show gallery, 11 social icons, webmaster tools, custom background, custom Header, custom menu, custom favicon, custom CSS, custom webclip icon, custom logo and many more.
-Also supports some of the popular plugins like Breadcrumb NavXT, WP-PageNavi and Contact Form 7.It is also translation ready.
+Some of the highlighted options are two site layout (Narrow and Wide), 5 layouts for every post/page, 5 Page Templates, 5 widget areas, 4 custom widgets, featured slider to highlight your post/page, 11 social icons, webmaster tools, custom background, custom Header, custom menu, custom favicon, custom CSS, custom webclip icon, custom logo and many more.
+Also supports some of the popular plugins like Breadcrumb NavXT, WP-PageNavi and Contact Form 7.
+It is also translation ready.
-Version: 1.1
+Version: 1.1.1
 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Tags: white, light, blue, one-column, two-columns, three-columns, left-sidebar, right-sidebar, flexible-width, custom-menu, custom-background, custom-header, featured-images, full-width-template, theme-options, threaded-comments, translation-ready, sticky-post